ssharma2712/DrPhylo/README.md

 --response          : Requires a text file containing a user-defined hypothesis.
 It has two columns, which are tab-separated.
 The first column contains species names, and the second column contains the response value for the species
                       (+1/-1).
 A member species in the clade receives +1 and -1 otherwise.
 This hypothesis is unconstrained by the tree structure.
 It is highly recommended that the number of species within the clade of interest (+1) is equal to the number of species outside the clade.
-The hypothesis can also be specified using a separte text file provided using the --response parameter.
+The hypothesis can also be specified using a separate text file provided using the --response parameter.

-*--lambda1 (or -z)   : The site sparsity parameter that ranges from 0 to 1, and default is 0.1 when not specified.
+--lambda1 (or -z)   : The site sparsity parameter that ranges from 0 to 1.
+When not specified, the default is 0.1.
 It is required for building a single clade model.

-*--lambda2 (or -y)   : The gene sparsity parameter that ranges from 0 to 1, and default is 0.1 when not specified.
+--lambda2 (or -y)   : The gene sparsity parameter ranges from 0 to 1, and the default is 0.1 when not specified.
 It is required for building a single clade model.

---grid_z            : Run in grid-search mode with feature sparsity parameter in the specified range using the specified step-size.
-Must be used with --grid_y option.

---grid_y            : Run in grid-search mode with group sparsity parameter in the specified range using the specified step-size.
-Must be used with --grid_z option.

---grid_gene_threshold <int>`: Skip generating models that are guaranteed to produce less than or equal to this number of non-zero feature groups, i.e., skip generating a new model for any lambda pair where an existing model with L1<=new_L1 and L2<=new_L2 has the threshold number of genes or lower.
+--grid_z              : This option builds multiple clade models for a sequence of site sparsity parameters defined by the user.
+A user can specify the minimum (0-1), maximum (0-1), and step size for the sequence of site sparsity
+                       parameters.
+This option must be used with --grid_y and does not require to specify --lambda1.

+--grid_y              : This option builds multiple clade models for a sequence of gene sparsity parameters defined by the user.
+A user can specify the minimum (0-1), maximum (0-1), and step size for the sequence of gene sparsity
+                        parameters.
+This option must be used with --grid_z and does not require to specify --lambda2.

+--grid_gene_threshold : It is defined for early stopping for the grid search over the sparsity parameter space.
+It takes a value greater than zero (0) and builds models with less than or equal to this number of genes.

 --smart_sampling    : Instead of assigning a -1 response value to all species not assigned a +1 value, smart sampling will try to select a phylogenetically informed negative sample of equal size to the positive sample.